I am not a professional photographer but I have never considered photography to be just an hobby, it has been an

-My interest for wildlife drove me to many trips to remote areas of Peru, Brazil and Canada, these have been extremely interesting and learning experiences.
+My interest for wildlife drove me to many trips to remote areas of Borneo, Brazil, Canada, and Peru, these have been interesting and learning experiences.

-I retired in 2012, finally a free man I can travel as much as I want; in 2013 I went for a 8 months journey across South East Asia, visited extensively Viet Nam, Laos, Cambodia, Myanmar, Thailand and Bhutan, always carrying my cameras, the opportunities are unlimited, people, amazing people, beautiful people!
+I retired in 2012, finally a free man I can travel as much as I want; in 2013 I went for a 8 months journey across South East Asia, visited Bhutan, Cambodia, Laos, Myanmar, Thailand and Viet Nam, always carrying my cameras, the opportunities are unlimited, people, amazing people, beautiful people!
 I really like the Asian world, I am still in Vietnam!

 Please take a moment to view some of the images I have captured over the years.
 I consider myself to be very fortunate to have seen and experienced some of earth’s breathtaking locations, its amazing wildlife and people.
 It is my pleasure to share these places and images with you, if you have any questions, comments, or requests, please do not hesitate to contact me.
 Thanks for visiting!